gma/tconsole/README.md

 	> integration

+If you'd like to just run the tests that are related to recent changes you've made:

+  > recent

+Or if you'd like to run the tests for changes you've made since your last commit:

+  > uncommitted

 You can also focus in on just the tests in a given filename by entering a test file name into tconsole:

 	> test/unit/user_test.rb